SUSE-Cloud/keystone-hybrid-backend/README.md

 # hybrid SQL and LDAP backends for OpenStack Keystone

-**The code in this branch is only for development and should not be used.
-It is meant to be an in-between branch for switching from one stable release to the next.
-Check out one of the stable/* branches instead.**

-This project provides two alternative backends for Keystone:
+The code in this branch has only been tested on the **stable/icehouse** branch of OpenStack Keystone!
+Check out the other git branches if you need code for different OpenStack releases.

 ## The Identity Backend